M

 The market and salary

-The online teaching market, in general, is another place you’ll find plenty of opportunities to teach English to young learners, as this is what the majority of positions involve.
-This is a great option for those who love traveling and want to have a steady source of income while moving around frequently or for parents who prefer to work from home so they can stay with their kids.
+The online teaching market is another place where you’ll find plenty of opportunities to teach English to young learners, as the majority of positions involve this group.
+This option works well for those who love traveling and want a steady source of income while moving around frequently, or for parents who prefer to work from home so they can stay with their kids.

-On average, online companies pay anywhere from $9-$26/hour and allow you to maintain a flexible schedule.
-All you need is a steady internet connection and some basic equipment and you can teach kids from anywhere in the world!
+On average, online companies pay anywhere from $9-$26 per hour and allow you to maintain a flexible schedule.
+All you need is a steady internet connection and some basic equipment, and you can teach kids from anywhere in the world.

 Teaching online vs. in the classroom

-Teaching English online and teaching at a B&M (brick and mortar) school are quite different.
-Most online teaching jobs focus on either one-on-one tutoring or smaller virtual classrooms with around four students.
-B&M schools, on the other hand, will consist of larger classrooms with around 15-25 students on average.
+Teaching English online and teaching at a B&M (brick-and-mortar) school are quite different.
+Most online teaching jobs focus on either one-on-one tutoring or small virtual classrooms with about 4 students.
+B&M schools, on the other hand, have larger classrooms with an average of 10-25 students.

-Another difference is that while some online companies allow you to teach the same students repeatedly, others are set up so that your students are different each time, resulting in a very different type of student-teacher relationship than what you would experience teaching the same students at a B&M for an entire year.
+Another difference is that some online companies allow you to teach the same students repeatedly, while others are set up so that you teach different students each time, and this results in a very different type of student-teacher relationship than what you would experience when you teach the same students at a B&M for an entire year.

 Read more about teaching English online vs. in person.